idispatch75/mythic-gme-adventures/docs/user_manual.md

 	If you don't want to have to choose and always want to roll a valid entry, then uncheck this setting.

+## Web App

+Each browser where you open the Web version is its own App with its own local storage.
+So the list of adventures and the settings will be blank the first time you open the site on a specific browser.
+If you use a remote storage, you can synchronize the adventures to update your local storage.
+Otherwise, you can "import" existing adventures from your data folder or a backup as new Adventures as described in [Adventures list](#adventures-list).

+The local storage of the App is not accessible.
+This is a restriction of the browser platform.
+You are encouraged to make backups of your adventures from the *Adventures list* view.

+The Application tracks information about the browser that loads it (OS and browser).
+This allows to have an idea of how many people use the Web version.
+This kind of metric is provided by Google out of the box on Android but must be implemented explicitly for the Web version.
+No personal data is stored.

+### Installation

+The Web version can be "installed" as an application on desktop and mobile.
+It will appear on your home screen on mobile or on your Desktop/taskbar on desktop.
+The recommended browser is Chrome or Edge.

+This feature is provided by the browser **and** the OS and is implemented differently depending on the platform:

+* **Desktop**: when on the web site, click the "Install" icon **in** the navigation bar, on the right, and follow the instructions.
+* **iOS**: TODO

 ## Storage

 Your adventure and global settings are always saved locally,